jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 You can also use `jeka show` as a shorthand for `jeka webReader#displayContent`.

-Note : You can also configure plugin by overriding `JkCommandSet@setup` methods.
+Note : You can also configure plugin by overriding `JkClass@setup` methods.
 In this case the values set here will override the ones provided by command line.

 ## Configure/Enhance a plugin from another one